 Mulch your herbaceous borders

 Hopefully you have by now undertaken your annual end-of-winter cut back of your herbaceous perennials.
 If not, see my February garden todo list here.
 Mulch the surface of the borders.
-To minimise your carbon footprint, you can do this by leaving in situ the cut material from your end of winter cut back, with compost from your heap or both.
+To minimise your carbon footprint, and save your back, you can do this by leaving in situ the cut material from your end of winter cut back, or with compost from your heap or both.
 Mulch to a depth of between 7 and 10 cms.
 You will be surprised how quickly this breaks down.
 Avoid covering emerging perennials.

 Sow indoors seed you ordered in January.
 Don’t buy new plastic trays or pots to get them started.
 If you already have plastic trays and pots, fine, clean them thoroughly and reuse them, as it is better to use them until they reach the end of their usable life before recycling them.
 If not, don’t buy new ones and instead sow your seed in toilet roll tubes.

 Using cardboard toilet roll tubes not only avoids the need for using plastic, they can be planted directly into the ground and the inert cardboard will decompose in the soil.

 Use a low nutrient seed compost, and/or leafmould and garden compost mix.

-Sow multiple seeds in each toilet roll to improve your germination rate.
+Sow two or three seeds in each toilet roll to improve your germination rate.